stclaird/alb-maintenance-rule/README.md

 This python tool will add a maintainence message to your AWS ALB.
 This is useful if you need to prevent traffic arriving to the normal targets of a LB listener.
-It has to be re-number
+It has to be re-numbered.

 ## Add Maintainence Rule
 ### Setup